 Our Love of Arezzo

-One of the main reasons we love Arezzo is that it is a hidden gem and less known by tourists over the other big Tuscan towns.
+One of the main reasons we love Arezzo is that it is a hidden gem and less known by tourists than the other big Tuscan towns.
 It is located on the eastern tip of Tuscany.
 You mainly hear Italian spoken everywhere you go, and it’s difficult to find a restaurant that isn’t reasonably priced.

 We fell in love with this town on our day trip and decided to spend a month here later on in August.
 It was record-breaking heat throughout Western Europe during this time but we survived.
 After all, we have lived 30+ years in Phoenix, Arizona – but the difference was certainly the humidity.
 Something we are not used to.